School of Education, 1963 – 64, 1966-98

 Tod Anderson (self-employed) lives in Oceanside, California.

 When Tod Anderson (’88 Industrial Science & Technology) graduated from high school, his love of airplanes led him to completing a two year program leading to his certification in airframe and power mechanics.
 He worked in the air industry for a few years before returning to CSU to complete a degree in Technology Education.
 He began his career in education in Wichita, Kansas, teaching there for three years.
 He then taught technology for 12 years in Durango, Colorado.
 While teaching in Durango, he served as president of the local teachers union.
 He presently lives in California where he has an on-line business and manages property that he co-owns with his brother.
 Tod’s son, A.J.
-Anderson, is currently an engineering student at CSU.
+Anderson (’14), earned a degree in chemical and biological engineering from CSU.

-Brett Anderson (former Vice President for Advancement at CSU, now Special Assistant to the President) lives in Denver, Colorado.
+Brett Anderson (former Vice President for Advancement at CSU, now Special Assistant to the Chancellor) lives in Denver, Colorado.

 Brett Anderson is a 1987 alumnus of the Department of Mechanical Engineering.
-After retiring from a business career as managing partner of global business and technology company, Accenture, Brett accepted the position of vice president of Advancement for Colorado State University.
+After retiring from a business career as managing partner of global business and technology company, Accenture, Brett accepted the position of vice president for Advancement for Colorado State University.
 As a donor and volunteer, Brett has a long history of involvement and service at CSU, including chairing the Corporate and Foundation Relations Committee and the University’s Development Council.
 He served on the Mechanical Engineering Advisory Panel, receiving the Colorado State Personal Service Award and the 2004 College of Engineering Distinguished Alumni Award and establishing CSU’s Anderson Academic Training Center.
+In 2022 he took on the role of interim vice president for human resources.
 He has also been an active volunteer with the CSU Alumni Association and served on the

 Campaign Leadership Council for the Campaign for Colorado State University.